Conceal your Tired Eyes

 High coverage is key

-Conceal with caution
+Conceal dark circles with caution

 Using your ring finger, your favourite brush or a makeup sponge, blend your chosen product into your skin in an upside down triangle shape for a flawless finish.
 Don’t forget to cover your inner brow bone and eyelids, as discolouration also occurs here.
 When concealing under the eye, avoid taking product all the way to the lash line.
 Leaving a very thin strip of your natural skin tone exposed gives your eyes depth and dimension.
 If you conceal up to the lower lash line your eye area will look flat and unreal, so try to keep some colour there togive shape.